Get ready to set your clocks. On Sunday, Daylight Saving Time begins and we end Standard Time.

 Proponents say Daylight Saving Time saves energy.
 During the eight months we implement it, we get an hour more of sunshine in the evenings, which means we use less power.
 Studies have also shown that when it is lighter out longer, people spend more time outside.
 They also spend more money, which is good for the economy.

 The U.S. Department of Transportation also claims that there is less crime during Daylight Saving Time.
-The agency also says it prevents traffic injuries—an argument that opponents of DST disagree with.
+The agency also says it prevents traffic injuries—and argument that opponents of DST disagree with.

 Because of these arguments, maybe more states will join Hawaii and Arizona and opt out of the Uniform Time Act.
-In March, Florida passed the Sunshine Protection Act.
-But the state doesn’t want to remain in Standard Time.
-It wants to stay on Daylight Saving Time year-round.
+But this week, Florida Senators Marco Rubio and Rick Scott as well as Rep. Vern Buchanan reintroduced the Sunshine Protection Act, which wants to implement Daylight Saving Time all year-round.